A compressor is a piece of equipment that you’ll find in every studio across the world, so it’s important to understand what it is and when to use it.

-Acoustic guitar can be dynamic or consistent, depending on the player.
+An acoustic guitar can be dynamic or consistent, depending on the player.
 A low ratio (like 2:1) is often preferred for acoustic guitar, but a higher ratio (like 10:1) can definitely be used if desired.

 An electric guitar is similar to an acoustic guitar.
 Start with a lower ratio and go from there.

 It’s easy to make guitar and bass compression sound like it’s pumping, so tweak the attack and release times to get the sound you’re looking for.

 Compressing Everything Together